Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 You can use your Strength modifier, in place of Dexterity for attack and damage rolls with Ranged Weapon, such as Longbow or Heavy Crossbows.
 When you do so, you gain +1 to damage rolls with those weapons.

-Moreover, you also use your Strength instead of your Dexterity to fufill the :weapon-prop-heavy: **Heavy** weapon property requirement for those weapons.
+Moreover, you also use your Strength instead of your Dexterity to fufill the :weapon-prop-heavy: ^^Heavy^^ weapon property requirement for those weapons.

 ---